SudeepGowda55/SwiftYield/README.md

 1. Visit https://swiftyield.vercel.app/ and click on start arbitrage, verify yourself with World ID, then deploy the contract.

-2. After the contract is deployed refresh the page, and copy the contract address.
+2. After the contract is deployed copy the contract address.

 3. Clone this repo and run **yarn install** and then update the contract address in **packages/bot/index.js**